-In all my years as a professional photographer I have never given much thought to the need of an L-bracket, until I found out about the Ellie from 3 Legged Thing Ellie from the British tripod maker.
+In all my years as a professional photographer I have never given much thought to the need of an L-bracket, until I found out about the 3 Legged Thing Ellie from the British tripod maker.

 Changing from landscape to portrait using the tripod ball head has always been simple enough for me with my Sirui tripod.
 The Canon EOS 5D mark II and then my Canon EOS 80D were both light enough to be held at a 90° angle.

 My Canon EOS 1DX Mark II is a different matter altogether.
 While it can be held at that angle, it’s only for so long before it starts to slide due to its weight.

 Adjusting it to be precisely 90° takes a few seconds longer than is needed.
 That is extra time that could be the difference between getting the shot, or missing it.
 The L-bracket frees you from this, allowing you to interchange framing easily and swiftly, while always maintaining stability.

 In this review I’ll show you why this universal L-bracket is worth purchasing and how I’ve got on with it.